WebAssembly/design/AstSemantics.md

 ## Calls

+Each function has a *signature*, which consists of:

+  * Return types, which are a sequence of local types
+  * Argument types, which are a sequence of local types

+Note that WebAssembly itself does not support variable-length argument lists (aka varargs).
+C and C++ compilers are expected to implement this functionality by storing arguments in a buffer in linear memory and passing a pointer to the buffer.

+In the MVP, the length of the return types sequence may only be 0 or 1.
+This restriction may be lifted in the future.

 Direct calls to a function specify the callee by index into a function table.

   * `call_direct`: call function directly

-Each function has a signature in terms of expression types, and calls must match the function signature exactly.
+Calls must match the function signature exactly.
 [Imported functions](MVP.md#code-loading-and-imports) also have signatures and are added to the same function table and are thus also callable via `call_direct`.